What are Dental Implants?

 Mini Dental Implant

 As a patient ages, his or her body's tolerance for surgery and ability to recover quickly declines.
 In addition, jaw bone deterioration, a type of osteoporosis, may increase with age.
-When a patient has insufficient jaw bone density to anchor a dental implant, and age or health prohibits him or her from undergoing a bone grafting procedure, miniature dental implants may be a good choice.
-Miniature dental implants, like MDI by Imtech, feature a screw instead of a post.
+When a patient has insufficient jaw bone density to anchor a dental implant, and age or health prohibits him or her from undergoing a bone grafting procedure, mini dental implants may be a good choice.
+Mini dental implants feature a screw instead of a post.
 This screw can be inserted directly through the gums into the jaw.
 No flap surgery or sutures are required.
 No bone grafting is required, either.
 In some cases, miniature dental implants are the best solution for a patient.
 However, mini implants do not offer the level of stability, and thus the potential longevity, of traditional dental implants placed in dense bone tissue in a healthy mouth.

 Major Brands & Suppliers